kaycebasques/technicalwriting.dev/data/intertwingularity.rst

   network is becoming a conscious super-brain\ :sup:`2`.
 Rather knowledge is becoming inextricable from—literally unthinkable without— the network that enables it.
-Our task is to learn how to build smart rooms—that is, how to build networks that make us smarter...
+Our task is to learn how to build smart rooms—that is, how to build networks that make us smarter…

 .. _GPT-3 paper: https://arxiv.org/pdf/2005.14165
 .. _Common Crawl: https://commoncrawl.org/